the-8-bits/42-libft/libft/PART1.md

 ## [ft_isprint](./ft_isprint.c)

-The difference is now the range, checking whether a character is a printable ASCII character is kept the same.
+This is a C function called ft_isprint that takes an integer `c` as input and returns an integer as output.
+The purpose of this function is to determine whether the given input character is a printable character or not.

+The function first checks if the input character is less than 32 or greater than 126.
+These values correspond to the ASCII codes for non-printable characters such as control characters and extended ASCII characters.
+If the input character falls outside of this range, the function returns 0, indicating that it is not a printable character.

 The original condition:
 ```c